piggeywig2000/OuterWildsFlyover/README.md

   - None are placed in locations related to the DLC.
 - Results screen that tracks and saves collected i-points.

-This mod is intended for players who have completed the game, and wish they could replay the game again.
+This mod is intended for players who have completed the game and wish they could replay the game again.
 The descriptions of the i-points are intended to be as spoiler-free as possible, but it's still recommended to finish the game first before installing the mod.

 ## Screenshots